Commercial Advertising, Sales, Solicitation and Facilities Usage Policy

 - Physical advertisements

 The tangible display of advertisements within university facilities or affixed to university structures shall be done in a manner consistent with this policy and the procedures set forth herein.
-Administrative services will coordinate with university facilities that contain bulletin boards designated for the dissemination of information to adopt procedures for the posting of material to such bulletin boards.
+Administration and Finance will coordinate with university facilities that contain bulletin boards designated for the dissemination of information to adopt procedures for the posting of material to such bulletin boards.
 Such procedures will be content neutral and will be limited to a time, place and manner regulation consistent with university policy and applicable law.

 - Bulletin boards